 We’ve been in this same situation before with other deadly products.

 We’re in the same place now with firearms.
-Norms change as society comes to an understanding of how corporate behaviors harm society.
+Norms change as society comes to understand how corporate behaviors harm society.

-It’s common sense now for Americans to demand change in how we regard gun ads.
-In our current climate of routine mass slaughter, gun ads are now shameful, plain and simple, and should not exist.
+We’re at the point now where it would be common sense for Americans to demand change in how we regard gun ads.
+In a climate of routine mass slaughter, gun ads have become shameful, a reminder of the massacres occurring daily across the country, too painful to too many families who suffered loss and, plain and simple, they should not exist.

 Gun ads are already banned from many media venues, including other newspapers.

 Guns are not ordinary products like potato chips, moisturizer or laxatives.